UsievaladHaponienka/SymfonyPet/README.md

    User 2 can also click `Decline request` button.
 In this case `Friendship Request` will be deleted, `Friendship` entity won't be created.

+Friendship also can be deleted by any of friends (this action is called "Remove from friends").

 ### Group, Group Request and Group Invite

 Each user can create multiple groups.
 Groups allow users with common interests to join together.